 What is Repair Café Guelph?

 The Repair Café Guelph is an initiative of the Guelph Tool Library in support of the movement started by the Repair Café Foundation in Amsterdam. in Guelph, Repair Cafés are organized roughly every two months at different locations throughout the city, in which volunteer “fixers” help visitors fix their broken items and learn while doing it.
-The aims is to build a more sustainable society and counter the throwaway mindset.
+The aim is to build a more sustainable society and counter the throwaway mindset.
 We support the model of the sharing economy through building a community where people with repair skills are valued and organizations collaborate and innovate for the common good.

 Why Repair Cafés?

 We throw away vast amounts of stuff.
-Even things with almost nothing wrong, and which could get a new lease on life after a simple repair.
-The trouble is, lots of people have forgotten that they can repair things themselves or they no longer know how.
+Even things with almost nothing wrong, and could get a new lease on life after a simple repair.
+The trouble is, lots of people have forgotten that they can repair things themselves or they no longer know-how.
 Knowing how to make repairs is a skill quickly lost.
-Society doesn’t always show much appreciation for the people who still have this practical knowledge, and against their will they are often left standing on the sidelines.
+Society doesn’t always show much appreciation for the people who still have this practical knowledge, and against their will, they are often left standing on the sidelines.
 Their experience is never used, or hardly ever.

 Repair Café is changing all that!
 People who might otherwise be sidelined are getting involved again.
 Valuable practical knowledge is getting passed on.
 Things are being used for longer and don’t have to be thrown away.
 This reduces the volume of raw materials and energy needed to make new products.
 It cuts CO2 emissions, for example, because manufacturing new products and recycling old ones causes CO2 to be released.

-But most of all, Repair Café just wants to show how much fun repairing things can be, and how easy it often is.
+But most of all, the Repair Café just wants to show how much fun repairing things can be, and how easy it often is.
 Why don’t you give it a go?